ChrystianMSC/ProductStore/README.md

 This command will build the Docker images and start all the services defined in the `docker-compose.yml` file.

-Them you can move to the next-products-app directory and run
+Them you can move to the next-products-app directory in another terminal and run:

    ```bash
    npm i